Noodles & Company: Recent history

 In 2010, a majority interest in Noodles & Company was acquired by an investment group led by Catterton Partners.
 In January 2013, bankers told the Financial Times that Noodles & Company was scouting for underwriters for an initial public offering (IPO).
-Two months later, the intent for a public offering was confirmed with a filing with the U.S. Securities and Exchange Commission for $75 million in stock.
+Two months later, the intent for a public offering was confirmed with a filing with the U.S. Securities and Exchange Commission for a sale of $75 million in stock on NASDAQ OMX Group's NASDAQ stock exchange.
 Around this time, the company had reached 339 locations, 51 of which were franchises, and $300.4 million in revenues.
-Within a day following Noodles & Company's IPO on June 27, the stock price doubled.
+Within a day following Noodles & Company's (ticker symbol: NDLS) IPO on June 27, the stock price doubled.
 Fast Company and The Daily Beast called it "the hottest IPO of the year" and compared it to Chipotle's IPO.

 On November 16, 2015, Noodles & Company announced that it had pulled out of Central Texas, closing all five of its locations in the Austin area.
 Restaurants in a handful of other cities had closed or were planned to close within the coming weeks, including locations in Lubbock and the Washington, D.C., area, according to published reports.
 Ultimately, 16 locations were closed by the end of the year.

 On July 25, 2016, in Alexandria, Virginia, two Noodles & Company employees refused to serve a uniformed police officer.
 The officer left the restaurant and reported the incident, which gained regional news coverage.
 The company issued an apology and terminated the employees involved in the incident.

 In 2017, the company planned to close 55 underperforming restaurants, but also planned to open 14 to 17 new locations.
 It also launched a pilot test in the Colorado Springs and Kansas City markets.
 The test included a new name, Noodles World Kitchen, as well as new menu items, customizations, rapid pick-up service, and a rewards program.

-On the potential name change, CEO Dave Boennighausen stated, "Ultimately, we think the brand is a phenomenal brand with tremendous staying power...
-But ‘& Company’ began to be a bit more confusing than we’d like it to be.
-Our brand has craveable global flavors of noodles and pasta.
-We wanted to promote the world kitchen aspect of the brand."
-These changes were slated for a nationwide rollout which occurred except for the name change.
+In September 2025, the company announced it would consider strategic alternatives including refinancing of existing debt, refranchising or a sale of all or part of the business.
+Since the company began trading publicly on June 28, 2013, shares had lost over 98% of their value leading up to the announcement of the strategic review.